pemami4911/pemami4911.github.io/_posts/blog/2023-01-27-there-is-no-agi.md

 Humans---generally intelligent beings---possess the ability to **augment** themselves with artificial intelligences!
 The implications of this are terribly exciting.

-Now, maybe some of you are thinking, "well, AGI is a *thing* that will eventually exist---it is the point to which humans and machines are slowly converging, and it will be something totally incomprehensible to us today".
+For one, we can think about the point towards which humans and machines are slowly converging to.
-Sure, I think some kind of convergence is plausible.
+The cyber-physical organism that emerges from this process is likely totally incomprehensible to us today.
-However, I would respond that this would take thousands or millions of years, if it ever happens at all.
+It will not resemble AGI in the pop culture sense, and it will take thousands or perhaps millions of years for this to happen, if it ever happens at all.
 Evolution hasn't even reacted yet to the invention of the steam engine.
 It won't happen next year.
 Or in 10 years.
-Or in 100 years.
+Or 100.

-Many believe AGI will be an embodied computational learning system with agency, capable of rapidly expanding its repertoire of real world skills.
+Others are happy to call an embodied computational learning system with agency, capable of rapidly expanding its repertoire of real world skills, an "AGI".
-Would this represent a true bifurcation of the branch *homo sapiens* in our tree of life---a new branch that has split off from our own?
+Would this represent a bifurcation of the branch *homo sapiens* in our tree of life---a new branch that has split off from our own?
 The crux of my perspective says that, in short answer, no.
 This is because I believe we should not think about such systems outside of the context of their human designers and users.
 What we would be creating are powerful *tools* that further empower *artificially augmented general intelligences* (AAGIs for short?)---the general intelligences in question being our own.